message/iata/CZ.md

 This does not apply to:
 - nationals of Czechia;
 - nationals of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See) with a temporary residence permit issued by Czechia;
-- passengers with a temporary or permanent residence permit issued by Czechia;
+- passengers with a long-term or permanent residence permit issued by Czechia;
 - passengers with a residence permit issued by Czechia and who are spouses or children younger than 21 years of nationals of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, and Vatican City (Holy See) with a temporary residence permit issued by Czechia;
 - passengers with a diplomatic passport traveling on duty for a maximum stay of 72 hours.
 3. Passengers must complete a "Passenger Locator Form" before boarding.
 The form can be found at <a href="http://www.prijezdovyformular.cz/">http://www.prijezdovyformular.cz/</a>